9_Rendering 3D Scenes

 # draw all the viewable meshes

-for mesh in scene.descendant_list:
+for mesh in self.scene.descendant_list:

 if isinstance(mesh, Mesh) and mesh.visible: